ecoruh/wombat/README.md

 ## Screenshots

-> Note: Screenshots given below show insecure localhost versions of the Wombat.
-When deployed on your domain, the app must be secured by HTTPS.
+> Note: Screenshots below show insecure localhost versions of Wombat.
+When deployed on your domain, the web application should be secured by HTTPS.

 ### Simple
 Simple secure web interface to access your sensitive data anywhere, using any device, any brand, desktop or mobile alike: